openfaas/faas/README.md

 * [Read blogs/articles and find events about OpenFaaS](https://github.com/alexellis/faas/blob/master/community.md)

-If you'd like to join OpenFaaS community Slack channel to chat with contributors or get some help - then send a Tweet to [@alexellisuk](https://twitter.com/alexellisuk/) or open a Github issue.
+If you'd like to join OpenFaaS community Slack channel to chat with contributors or get some help - then send a Tweet to [@alexellisuk](https://twitter.com/alexellisuk/) or email alex@openfaas.com.

 ## Roadmap and contributing